 Preoperative Evaluation: Clinical Examination

 Other considerations include patient body habitus, prior functional activity and goals/expectations following surgery, the pattern of arthritic involvement, and any history of prior hip trauma.
 The hip should be inspected for any skin discoloration, wounds, or previous scars.
 The soft tissues should be examined for evidence of gross atrophy, overall symmetry, and stability.
-The peripheral vascular disease may warrant preoperative vascular surgery consultation.
+Atypical leg discomfort and pain at rest are common symptoms of peripheral vascular disease (PVD).
+While up to 50% of patients are estimated to be asymptomatic at presentation, clinical suspicion of PVD may warrant preoperative vascular surgery consultation.

 Preoperative range of motion (ROM) should also be noted.
 Patients with end-stage arthritis more frequently present with a combination of hip adduction and flexion contractures.
 Any appreciable flexion contracture greater than 5 degrees and lack of flexion beyond 90 to 100 degrees should be documented.
 In addition, rotational arc ROM is typically limited, especially in the internal rotation.
 The neurovascular exam should also include the positive/negative status of a straight leg raise test.